 I have been doing some research on the subject and here are some of the advantages and disadvantages of all three fuels for generators: gasoline, diesel, and propane.

 There are several ways to connect a generator to your home, the trick is to use a safe method and don’t electrocute yourself.
 The first method that we will discuss is connecting individual appliances and lights with extension cords.

 Now this sounds easy just run a cord from your generator to your freezer and you are in business.
 That is partly right.
 Your generator will normally have a built in circuit breaker.
-The wire size in the extension cord should be heavy enough to carry the load for the equipment you are energizing.…Read More...
+The wire size in the extension cord should be heavy enough to carry the load for the equipment you are energizing.
+My generator has a 20amp circuit breaker so my extension cords should be a minimum of 12 gauge wire.…Read More...

 Yesterday I spent about an hour and half converting a Honda Eu2000 generator to tri fuel (runs on natural gas, propane or gasoline).
 A while back, I had ordered a conversion kit from Central Maine Diesel.
 The kits cost about $179.00 plus a core charge unless you send them your carburetor.
 In my case since the generator was new and had barely been run I decided to pay the core charge and keep the carburetor for a spare.